Jesse-Walton-V/Jesse-Walton-V.github.io/README.md

 # 👋 Hi, I’m Jesse Walton V
 **Aspiring Game Developer | CS Student**

 Welcome to my portfolio!
-I’m passionate about programming, gaming, and photography.
+I’m passionate about programming, gaming, photography, and music.
+I hope to use these passions to enhance my job experience and create something that draws from all my passions.

 ---

 ## 🧠 About Me
-- Currently studying Computer Science with a minor in American Popular Culture Studies
+- Currently studying Computer Science BA with a minor in American Popular Culture Studies
-- Interested in neural networks, game design, and data visualization
+- Interested in game design, typically front end graphical user interfaces.
-- Love building creative projects in Java and Python
+- Love building creative projects in Java and Godot, with plans to move to Unity.

 ---